bgcarlisle/Numbat/docs/quick-start.md

 ## Step 4: Define an extraction form

+Choose the Numbat menu, then "Edit extraction forms" and choose the "Add new extraction form" button.
+A new empty form will be added to the list.
+Click "edit" to the right of the name for the new extraction form.
+(You will be prompted to provide optional metadata for your form, which you can skip if you like, but you will be better-served in the long run if you provide good documentation for yourself.)

+Add elements to your form by clicking the "Add new element" button at the bottom of the form editor.
+A detailed description of the available form elements can be found in the [documentation for forms and extraction elements](forms.md).

 ## Step 5: Sign up other extractors

 ## Step 6: Assign and do extractions